DeflateAwning/STM32F411_USB_AUDIO_DAC_PCB/README.md

 * Headphone jack

 ### Passives
-1206 parts are used for this project.
-Yes, I can solder 0805, 0603, and 0402 parts.
-But I can solder 1206 parts perfectly 100% of the time with no assistive tools, so that's what I use.
+0603 (Metric 1608) parts are used for this project.
+1206 (Metric 3216) 10uF capacitors (tantalum) are used.

 * Resistors
 * Capacitors